azurenoops/ref-scca-enclave-landing-zone-starter/README.md

 |Terraform|[Published](./docs/Terraform/e2e-githubaction.md)| Coming soon |
 |Bicep|Coming soon| Coming soon |

-## Got a feedback
+## Got feedback

 Please leverage issues if you have any feedback or request on how we can improve on this repository.

 ## Data Collection

 The software may collect information about you and your use of the software and send it to Microsoft.
 Microsoft may use this information to provide services and improve our products and services.
 You may turn off the telemetry as described in the repository.
 There are also some features in the software that may enable you and Microsoft to collect data from users of your applications.
 If you use these features, you must comply with applicable law, including providing appropriate notices to users of your applications together with a copy of Microsoft's privacy statement.
-Our privacy statement is located at https://go.microsoft.com/fwlink/?LinkId=521839.
+Our privacy statement is located at <https://go.microsoft.com/fwlink/?LinkId=521839>.
 You can learn more about data collection and use in the help documentation and our privacy statement.
 Your use of the software operates as your consent to these practices.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.
+For details, visit <https://cla.opensource.microsoft.com>.

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
 Simply follow the instructions